Understanding Music Royalties – Composition, Publishing, and Mechanical Royalties

 • who administers publishing

-• who registers the song with the PRO / MRO / CMO
+• who registers the song with the PRO / CMO

 • who collects master income from the distributor